TransFace++: Rethinking the Face Recognition Paradigm with a Focus on Accuracy, Efficiency, and Security: Proposed Approach

-To mine hard samples more precisely, motivated by the information theory \cite{pal1991entropy,shannon2001mathematical,cover1999elements}, we propose to measure sample difficulty in terms of the total amount of information contained in the local tokens.
-As demonstrated in Fig.~\ref{fig4}, high-quality face images (easy samples) usually contain richer information (\ie, higher information entropy) and thus are easier to be learned by the model.
-Low-quality face images (hard samples), such as blur face images and low-contrast face images, usually contain relatively less useful information (\ie, lower information entropy), so they are more difficult to be learned.
+To mine hard samples more precisely, motivated by the information theory~\cite{cover1999elements}, we propose to measure sample difficulty in terms of the total amount of information contained in the local tokens.
+As demonstrated in Fig.~\ref{fig-entropy}, high-quality face images (easy samples) usually contain richer information (\emph{i.e.}, higher information entropy) and therefore are easier to learn by the model.
+Low-quality face images (hard samples), such as blurred face images and low-contrast face images, usually contain relatively less useful information (\emph{i.e.}, lower information entropy), so they are more difficult to learn.